These Molasses Cookies are soft and chewy with the perfect combination of spices. They are a must make holiday cookie that everyone will love.

 How to Measure Flour

-All purpose flour one of the most universal ingredients but it can ruin your recipe if it is not measured properly.
-Using a scale is the best way to ensure the correct amount.
+All purpose flour is one of the most universal ingredients but it can ruin your recipe if it is not measured properly.
+Following these steps will help ensure that you have the correct amount:

 Once you sink your teeth into one of these sweet, spicy molasses cookies, you will reach for them again and again!
 To get that perfectly crisp sugary outside, chewy inside, follow these tips and tricks: